hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 The Helm provider is used to deploy software packages in Kubernetes.
 The provider needs to be configured with the proper credentials before it can be used.

+Try the [hands-on tutorial](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/kubernetes) on the Helm provider on the HashiCorp Learn site.

 ## Resources

 * [Resource: helm_release](r/release.html)